The dark chocolate colour and chubby leaves arranged just like a flower make Echeveria Black Prince a very desirable succulent.

-As mentioned above, Echeveria Black Prince can be a little more sensitive to rain and therefore susceptible to dark fungus spots, warts and rotting leaves.
+Echeveria Black Prince can be a little sensitive to rain and, therefore, susceptible to dark fungus spots, warts and rotting leaves.
 It may be best to keep this plant undercover outdoors, but in a spot that will receive direct sun for over 5 hours.
 Alternatively, the Black Prince can be brought under cover if a rainy spell is expected.

 Echeveria Black Prince is not frost-tolerant and therefore should be grown in pots in climates with harsh winters to be able to bring it inside.
 This plant will tolerate low temperatures to 1C (33.8F), but once that goes below the freezing point, the plant will slowly start freezing (because of the high water content) and eventually die.

 If you’re lucky enough to live in a country with mild winters, the Black Prince can be grown in the garden too.